 Water-related problems are rather commonplace.
 It’s when these problems become disasters that we’re left with too many questions and not enough answers.
-What do you do now that the restoration company has been called?
+It’s important to select the right restoration company for your property, but what do you do now that the restoration company has been called?
 Below, we’ve provided a few frequently asked water damage questions to help you through the process.

 Water Damage FAQ

 If the damage was a result of natural causes then there is very little you could have done to be prepared.
 However, water damage is normally caused by poor indoor plumbing.
 If you want to prevent water damage then regular maintenance, upkeep, and frequent inspections of your home and property can help.
 Make sure all appliances are and in good working order.
 Check all water connections and hoses.
 Look under sinks for signs of corrosion and make sure connections are tight.
 Check the toilet and water heater for any signs of leaking.
 Make sure you monitor the water bills and be aware of any unexplained increase because you could, in fact, have a leak.

 Is My Home Safe Now That the Standing Water is Gone?

 Water damage is not just about water removal.
 Just because the water is no longer visible doesn’t mean the problem is solved.
 There is still the potential for issues until the structure and affected materials have been completely and thoroughly dried.
 Mold growth can occur within as little as 24 to 48 hours if structural drying is not in process.

 Can I Do the Cleaning and Drying Myself?

 Common shop vacs and household fans are not equipped to remove enough moisture or deliver enough air movement to help prevent further damage from unseen sources.
 If water has saturated the flooring, baseboards, or drywall it may appear to be without issue.
 However, there could still be hidden damages beneath the flooring or behind the walls that could become major complications.
 In this case, you’ll want to call a water restoration company to prevent further damages to your home.